-To see the command syntax, invoke derbyrun.jar server or derbynet.jar with no arguments.
+To see the command syntax, invoke derbyrun.jar server of derbynet.jar with no arguments.

 • If you are familiar with both the Java programming language and Derby, you have already set DERBY\HOME.
 Set your classpath to include the Derby jar files.
-Then use a java command to invoke the NetworkServerControl class directly.
+Then use a java command to invoke the NetworkServerControl class directly, as shown in the following table.